 Tools of the Trade

 Are you thinking about studying Culinary Arts?
-Before, students in that program were expected to purchase a $215 knife kit in order to begin classes.
+Before our all-inclusive pricing model, students in that program were expected to purchase a $215 knife kit in order to begin classes.
 Firefighting?
 Those students were expected to spend about $2,700 on equipment.
 Automotive?
 You were expected to bring your own tools.

 About Hocking College

 First chartered by the Board of Regents in 1969, Hocking College is a community college in Nelsonville, Ohio.
-Currently, Hocking offers more than 60 associate, vocational and certificate programs.
-The college is also accredited by the Higher Learning Commission and offers majors in the following departments:
+Currently, Hocking offers more than 50 associate, vocational and certificate programs.
+The college is also accredited by the Higher Learning Commission and offers majors in the following schools:

 - Natural Resources